TanYiQing1729/we_chat_public/README.md

 # we_chat_public
-To store some code in my We
+To store some code in my WeChat Offcial Account.